 Unless you’ve been living under a rock, you will know that people are working from home wherever possible to limit the spread of the pandemic.
-At TopLine Comms, our digital PR agency, we work from home two days a week.
-This policy has been in place for years, so we’re old hands at working from home effectively.
-For many people, though, this is their first experience with working from home, so we asked the team for some top tips on staying focused, and taking care of yourself while working from home.
+At TopLine Comms, we work from home two days a week.
+This policy has been in place for years, so we’re old hands.
+For many people, though, this is their first experience with working from home, so we asked the team for some top tips on staying focused, and taking care of yourself.

 Maintain your routine

 Katy B’s advice is to get up, get breakfast and get ready at the same time as you would if you were going into the office.
 Jack added that it’s worth getting dressed before you start work, even if it’s just putting on a different set of comfortable home clothes.
 Staying in your pyjamas signals ‘relaxation’ and ‘weekend’ to your brain, which doesn’t set you off to a good start to the workday.
 Getting dressed puts you in the same frame of mind that you get into when you’re going into the office.